Cedar Bluff Reservoir: Parks and recreation

 The KDWP operates Cedar Bluff State Park located on the reservoir's eastern end.
 The park is divided into two areas: the 350 acre Bluffton Area on the north shore and the 500 acre Page Creek Area on the south shore.
 Both areas include boat ramps and camping facilities.
 The Bluffton Area also has a swimming beach and sports facilities.

 Cedar Bluff Reservoir is open for sport fishing year-round.
 Hunting is permitted on the public land around the reservoir although it is restricted in certain areas.

 Points of interest

 West of the park is Threshing Machine Canyon, the site of an 1867 American Indian attack on a wagon train carrying a threshing machine.
 The canyon walls still bear carvings dating back to the mid-1800s.

 Located on the south shore of the reservoir's western end is the reservoir's namesake, Cedar Bluff.
 The 150 ft limestone bluff provides a scenic view of the area.

 Wildlife

 Fish species resident in Cedar Bluff Reservoir include black bass, bluegill, catfish, crappie, walleye, white bass, and wiper.
-Game animals living around the reservoir include mule deer, pheasants, turkeys, and whitetail deer.
+Game animals living around the reservoir include mule deer, porcupines, pheasants, turkeys, and whitetail deer.
 Doves, ducks, and geese migrate through the area seasonally.
 Bald eagles and golden eagles visit in winter.